larsenbier/Durak-Endgame-Monte-Carlo-Tree-Search/README.md

 To evaluate the performance of the Durak MCTS agent, we simulated it playing against a handful of other agents.
 We refer to the other agents as the "random" agent and the "heuristic" agent.
 The random agent chooses an available action at random with a uniform distribution over the possible actions.
 The heuristic player selects an action according to `player.lowestValueAction`.
 MCTS uses `player.chooseActionHeurisic` to select actions during the playouts, which operates very similarly to `player.lowestValueAction` but has some additional logic that promotes behavior to hoard trump cards early game.

 The results of simulating games with a different number of MCTS playouts are tabulated below.
 The win rate represents the fraction of the time that the first player beat the second player.
+Each win rate was calculated over 100 games.

 <table><thead>
   <tr>